suye0620/DashboardForRainInAustralia/README.md

 First, clone this repository and open a terminal, such as Powershell.

-Create and activate a new virtual environment (recommended) by running the following:
+Create and activate a new virtual environment (recommended, and our Python version in this project: **3.7.12**) by running the following:

 ```powershell